ssilveram/4.-Amenities-Query-from-OSM-and-its-Graphical-Representation-for-Bogota/README.md

 ![Density Graph of Amenities by 10k inhabitants](assets/Graph_UPL_Amenities_Population.png)

-**Example of how show the amenities deficit in some UPLs in Bogota:**
+**Example of how show the amenities deficit in some UPLs in Bogota.
+Universities by UPL:**

 ![Universitys by UPL](assets/Graph_UPL_Amenities-University.png)